ebytreesa/WishListApi/README.md

 ## Wish list API

 This project is a simple API for CRUD functionalities for a Wish list web application.
+This API is used in a web application to display all the wishes [https://github.com/ebytreesa/wishlist-ui](wihlist-ui)

 ## Endpoints
 GET : api/wishes : returns a json with array of wishes